arty-arty/trust_market/README.md

 ## Research & Roadmap

-- **Trust as Infrastructure:**
-  This isn't simply a gig marketplace —it's foundational trusted-communication engine.
-Trust will span applications from P2P deals, and business communications, to who knows - decentralized science (mathoverfollow with rewards, and group encryption), chating with a psychologist or getting insurance straight from the Chat, and far beyond.

 - **Decentralized Admin Registry:**
-  Future governance includes DAO-driven admin selection (voting of governors).
+  Future governance includes DAO-driven admin selection (voting of governors to select best people or to banish an evil admin ;)
 - **Zero-Knowledge Integration:**
   zkLogin-based reputation verification will tie decentralized trust directly to provable social identities (Google Account e.t.c.).
 - **Composable Reputation:**
   Reputation scores will become portable across various dApps inside Sui ecosystem.
 - **Ecosystem Composability:**
   Escrow and encrypted chat primitives will be standardized like wallet-adapters to use in any dApp.
-  Means a wallet-connect like plug&play repo to drop-in Seal encrypted Chats with storage on Walrus.
+  It means a wallet-connect like plug&play hooks to drop-in Seal encrypted Chats everywhere.
 ---

 ## Getting Started